tencentyun/intlcloud-documents/yehe_doc/企业应用/腾讯会议/购买指南_intl_en.md

-Starting from January 24, 2020, TVM is offering free online meeting services with a maximum of 300 participants until the end of the COVID-19 pandemic.
+Starting from January 24, 2020, VooV Meeting is offering free online meeting services with a maximum of 300 attendees until the end of the COVID-19 pandemic.
 We aim to help enterprises stay connected while working remotely.